maxplajer/book-reviews/Python Book Reviews.md

 #### 10th Resource: [The Python Tutorial](https://docs.python.org/3/tutorial/index/html)
 The official Python tutorial aims to introduce "Python's most noteworthy features" and provide a starting point for new Python programmers.
 It assumes the reader is already proficient with general programming concepts.
 This tutorial is useful for getting started with Python but does not specifically cover scientific applications.

+### Best Suited
+Of these resources, these seem of the most use to me:

+* **Physical Modeling**: This book starts at a a basic level of programming and covers specifically the kinds of applications I expect to find most useful.
+I don't need any additional foundational knowledge to approach this book.
+* **Scipy Lectures**: I expect these lecture notes to be useful once I have a basic grasp of Python and need to go looking for specific tools insice Numpy, Scipy, and other libraries to complete projects.
+* **Everyone Exploring Data**: This book could be useful for me to learn about topics above and beyond the very basics, like regular expressions, networking, and object-oriented programming.